Britain's FTSE heads for biggest weekly drop in a month

 and Standard Chartered, were among those under

-the bank may need to pay $13 billion to settle claims that it
+the bank may need to pay $13 billion to settle claims it misled

 survey showing services sector activity in China, the world's